Help us improve your experience.

 Note:

-You also can go to the Switch Insights page by using the hyperlink on the main Switches page.
+You can also go to the Switch Insights page by using the hyperlink on the main Switches page.

 Switch Insights gives you a bird's-eye view of all the switch events that have taken place.
 It's like a log of configuration changes, software updates, and system alarms.